kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 ResourceClaim doesn't get deleted by the user.

-If a Pod references multiple claims managed by the same driver, then the driver can combine updating `podScheduling.claims[*].unsuitableNodes` for all of them, after considering all claims.
+If a Pod references multiple claims managed by the same driver, then the driver can combine updating `podSchedulingContext.claims[*].unsuitableNodes` for all of them, after considering all claims.

 ### API